MrJ200/Melon-MOTD/README.md

 hey melons!
-update coming
+new update coming
-out tommorow!
+out today for some
+bug fixes!
+It
-be ready!
+will be updated
+in about an
+hour!